Rural School Powered by NIS

 However, it was clear that improving education quality required not only material but also methodological support.
 Thus, an agreement was reached with Nazarbayev Intellectual Schools (NIS) to provide free methodological assistance and share their expertise.
 The effectiveness of this approach enabled the project to scale up.

-From 2019 to 2024, the founder of the fund, Serik Tolukpayev, and AITAS Holding allocated 800 million tenge for the modernization of five rural schools.
+From 2019 to 2024, the Foundation’s founder, Serik Tolukpayev, and Aitas Holding, invested 800 million tenge for the modernization of five rural schools.

-From 2023 to 2024, KazZinc LLP financed two phases of the comprehensive development of a secondary school in Ridder, amounting to 500 million tenge.
-The third and final phase is planned for 2025.
+From 2023 to 2025, KazZinc LLP financed two phases of the comprehensive development of a secondary school in Ridder,with total funding amounting to 700 million tenge.